quantum-defence/quantum-defence/docs/milestone-3/dev-guide.md

 - Enemies will ask navigator for map and proceed along the route, barring any collisions.
 For every collision it will stagger randomly for a predetermined period of time and then request a new path.
 - As enemies enter / leave tower range, the tower will add to memory / forget these instances.
 Towers will continuously fire at the nearest enemy in memory.
 - Enemies and home have specific behaviour and animation for different behaviours to show satisfying feedback and for game mechanics (taking damage takes priority over all other behaviour, attacks require a brief cool down, etc)
+- Enemies also have the items before they are dropped.
+When killed, they drop gold which immediately added to the buildUI.
+Hence the buildUi's add gold function is called here.
+They also have a chance to drop items that can be clicked to be added to the buildUI.

 **Internal Representation**